 We were surrendered to a local shelter when we were about 6 weeks old.
 We weren't very happy to be in the shelter -- we were scared and frightened and missed our mom -- and the shelter staff determined that we weren't "adoption candidates."
 They placed us on a "special needs list" -- in other words, if a rescue group didn't take us, we were goners.
 Fortunately the Fat Cat people saw our photos and knew we'd settle down once we were out of the shelter and got lots of love and attention.

 I'm a bit shy, and it takes me a little while to get used to people, but once I do, I start purring right away when you pick me up or pet me.
-I LOVE to play, and come running when I hear the jingle of my favorite feather cat toy; I like that toy so much that I often drag it off to my favorite hiding spot so that I don't have to share it with Ella.
+I LOVE to play, and come running when I hear the jingle of my favorite feather cat toy.
+I like that toy so much that I often drag it off to my favorite hiding spot so that I don't have to share it with Ella.
+Both my sister and me must have some Siamese blood, because we both have the long, narrow face of a Siamese.
 I don't like to beg for pets (like my sister Ella), but my favorite thing is to cuddle and nap next to my foster mom.
 Just don't roll over and squish me -- I'm not a talker!

 Please take me home with you!

 Your message has been sent to Fat Cat Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.